| | | | |

 THEN, IT’S ALL ABOUT THE GOODIES.
 I love fish tacos with slaw best.
 This one brings plenty of flavor with fresh lime, a tiny bit of honey, and cilantro.
 Then, I drizzle the fish tacos with a little something creamy to finish them off–either my favorite tomatillo-ranch or citrus avocado sauce does the job.

-The combination of smoky spices, bright slaw, and creamy drizzle on top all wrapped in a warm corn tortilla is flavor and texture perfection.
+The combination of smoky spices, tangy slaw, and a drizzle of creamy fish taco sauce on top all wrapped in warm tortillas is flavor and texture perfection.
 Can you see why these are the BEST fish tacos?
+I think this recipe could make a fish taco fan out of anyone!

 Fish Tacos with Cilantro Slaw and Tomatillo Ranch Dressing.
 Plated with sliced jalapeños and lime wedges.

 WHAT KIND OF FISH DO YOU USE FOR FISH TACOS?
-This works with any flaky, white fish.
+This works with any flaky, white fish fillets.
 Cod, halibut, and tilapia all work well in fish tacos.
-You could also try mahimahi or catfish if you needed to.
+You could also try mahi mahi or catfish if you needed to.
 Just know, the length of time you need to cook it will be impacted by how thick your fillet is. (i.e. If your fillet is 1/2-inch thick, it’ll cook faster than if it’s 1-inch.)

 Hand holding a plate of fish tacos with cilantro slaw, lime wedges, and sliced jalapeños on a white background.